1099-NEC and Non-Employee Compensation: Filing Requirements for 2024-25

 2. Misclassification of Workers: Another issue arises when businesses misclassify employees as independent contractors.
 If an individual is classified as an independent contractor but should be treated as an employee, this can lead to problems with both 1099-NEC and employment taxes.
 Businesses should understand the distinction between an independent contractor and an employee, using IRS guidelines to make accurate classifications.

-4. Not Filing for De Minimis Amounts: Some businesses mistakenly believe they only need to file Form 1099-NEC for large payments, ignoring smaller amounts that add up to $600 or more over the course of the year.
+4. Not Filing for De Minimis Amounts: Some businesses mistakenly believe they only need to file Form 1099-NEC for large payments, ignoring smaller amounts that add up to $600 or more for the year.
 Even if payments are made in smaller increments, if the total reaches $600, a 1099-NEC is required.

 Key Changes for 2024-25